 One of the best ways to have followers involved is by posting user-generated content that will increase product visibility and allow you to get automatic Instagram likes monthly, drive potential customers to make a purchase, and build trust in your brand.

-Since it’s free content, it helps you understand how to manage expectations leaving a positive impact on followers.
+Since it’s free content, it helps you manage expectations leaving a positive impact on followers.
 On the other hand, you can invite people to “tag us to get featured” to obtain more and more user-generated content.

 Paid promotion is an excellent method to widen your reach.
 Although organic reach is limited in Instagram ads, you can spend some dollars to attract the target audience depending on demographics, interests, etc.